""

 Minimum Residence Credit Requirement 32 credits

 Minimum Graduate Coursework Requirement 33 credits must be graduate-level coursework.
-Details can be found in the Graduate School’s Minimum Graduate Coursework (50%) policy (https://policy.wisc.edu/library/UW-1244).
+Refer to the Graduate School: Minimum Graduate Coursework (50%) Requirement policy: https://policy.wisc.edu/library/UW-1244.

 In practice all doctoral coursework (with the exception of some language requirements or some doctoral minors) is designed exclusively for graduate students.